eye-division/adventure-places/_adventures/example-2.md

 #### The place

+Dartmoor covers 368 square miles of granite upland in central and southern Devon.
+It's a rugged, wild place with vast swathes of open moorland punctuated by distinctive tors - the exposed knuckles of prehistoric volcanic activity.
+Off the trails, much of the running is hard going, with tussocky grass, boggy valleys, and an often featureless landscape that makes navigation a challenge.
+It's a wonderfully peaceful, atmospheric place to be, however, where wild ponies graze amidst stone circles and ruined settlements and the moss-covered remnants of ancient sessile oak woodland, pockets of temperate rainforest by definition, are a magical experience to explore.

 #### The adventure

 Dartmoor isn't known for its scrambling, but then neither is anywhere else in the sunny south-west.
 If you know where to look, however, there are some fantastic easy scrambles ideal for a relaxed clamber on a summer's day or to spice up a winter run.

-Dartmoor's tors are well known by local boulderers for their shapely granite features offering a range of problems from the classic V0 Shark's Fin at Hound Tor to the Green Room at Bonehill, a 3-star V12.
+Dartmoor's tors are well-loved by local boulderers for their shapely granite features offering a range of problems from the classic V1 Shark's Fin at Hound Tor right up to the Green Room at Bonehill, a 3-star V12.
 There's also a wealth of running trails here, particularly on the moor's gentler eastern fringes.

 #### The weather